Post Campaign Fulfillment Strategy shaped by real data, not promises

 Why Start Motion Media is asked back after the first success

-Being based in Berkeley, CA, we keep close ties to West Coast ports and production partners, yet we build systems that scale globally.
+Being based in Berkeley, CA, we maintain close ties to West Coast ports and production partners, yet we build systems that scale globally.
 We have guided 500+ Campaigns across $50M+ raised with an 87% success rate.
 The number matters, but the pattern matters more: we help teams set expectations, meet them, and keep the energy moving toward the next release.

 Signals that it’s time to formalize your plan